 If you need to weld angles together, steel is going to be your go-to.
 To preface this, aluminum is weldable, but you must be precise with how you do so.
 This is because aluminum angles provide much more room for error as it’s easier to cut/burn through.
 However, steel is more forgiving of a material.
 Its malleability makes welding steel angles, especially in construction projects, a no-brainer.

 Steel angles are seldom if ever, used in a decorative fashion.
-They are in most cases too thick to be displayed for an aesthetic.
+They are in most cases too thick to be displayed for anesthetic.
 Therefore, an aluminum angle will be utilized in this situation.
 Whether it’s for door frames or window frames, aluminum’s lightweight along with its ability to be easily cleaned make steel angle obsolete in this use.
 Also, while aluminum isn’t as thick, it still provides plenty of protection.

 While angles are used primarily in support, they can also be used on their own.
 One of the most popular examples of this is creating grind bars for skating.
 While sparks are cool in photography and video, they do not offer the safest environment for anyone coming in contact with it.
 That is why grinding bars are primarily created out of aluminum angle rather than steel angle as aluminum does not spark.

 Now that you’re more familiar with the difference in uses and properties between steel angle and aluminum angle, you can attack your next job or project with confidence.